MorpheusAIs/Morpheus/English-Guides/Morpheus Capital Providers Contract Guide.md

 ## Table of contents
 1) Smart Contracts Addresses (Ethereum mainnet).
+2) How to get stETH?
-2) How to deposit stETH into the contract?
+3) How to deposit stETH into the contract?
-3) What is the amount of MOR rewards earned?
+4) What is the amount of MOR rewards earned?
-4) How can I get information about how much I have deposited?
+5) How can I get information about how much I have deposited?
-5) How to withdraw stETH from the contract?
+6) How to withdraw stETH from the contract?

 ## Smart Contracts Addresses (Ethereum mainnet)
 - Morpheus Distribution Contract: [0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790)
 - stETH Contract: [0xae7ab96520de3a18e5e111b5eaab095312d7fe84](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)

+## How to get stETH?
+First a user must get staked ETH from [Lido](https://lido.fi/).
+You can easily get this by swapping ETH for stETH on the Ethereum mainnet by following intructions at their website.
+A user may also buy stETH on different exchanges that support it.

 ## How to deposit stETH into the contract?
 You need to go to the [stETH](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84#writeProxyContract) contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.